Kmeakin/walrus-report/src/20-reference.md

 ```

 ### `String`s {#sec:reference:strings}
-The `String` datatype represents textual data.
+The `String` data type represents textual data.
 Unlike `Char`s, which represent a
 single character, `String`s may represent several characters (or none).
 As with
 `Char`s, `String`s may represent any possible sequence of Unicode characters.